RuthMusenya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 20. Replace all characters A and c from input to Z and e respectively.
 21. A script that removes all letters c and C from input.
-22. A script that reverse its input.
+22. A script that reverse its input
+23. A script that displays all users and their home directories, sorted by users.